mmarx/brother_ql_web/README.md

 This software is published under the terms of the GPLv3, see the LICENSE file in the repository.

-Parts of this package are redistributed software products from 3rd parties.
+Parts of this package are redistributed software products from third-parties.
 They are subject to different licenses:

 * [Bootstrap](https://github.com/twbs/bootstrap) v5.3.3, MIT License
 * [Bootstrap Icons](https://github.com/twbs/icons) v1.11.3, MIT License